skipper-com/dtc_de_course_project/README.md

 The data includes The data is typical of what an ecommerce website would see and includes the following information:
 - Traffic source data: information about where website visitors originate, including data about organic traffic, paid search traffic, and display traffic
 - Content data: information about the behavior of users on the site, such as URLs of pages that visitors look at, how they interact with content, etc.
 - Transactional data: information about the transactions on the Google Merchandise Store website".
-It's worth noting that dataset is rather small (2500+ records) and quite old, but I hope this will not affected results.

 ### Problem
 Analyzing the data superficially (https://support.google.com/analytics/answer/3437719?hl=en), you can notice that the user session data is recorded in quite detail and the marketing department can answer a large number of questions using this dataset.